danjgale/nii-masker/README.md

                         filtering is done.
   --low_pass low_pass   Low pass filter cut off in Hertz.
 If not specified, no
                         filtering is done.
-  --detrend detrend     Whether to detrend the data.
+  --detrend             Whether to detrend the data.
 Default False --smoothing_fwhm smoothing_fwhm
                         Smoothing kernel FWHM (in mm) if spatial smoothing is desired.
 If not specified, no smoothing is performed.